-Topography
+B. Topography

-The Sun Peak project consists of

-approximately 750 acres of land on the east facing side of the Wasatch Mountains.
+The Sun Peak project consists of approximately 750 acres of land on the east facing side of the Wasatch Mountains.
 Elevations on the site range from approximately 6,600 feet at the project entry to 7,150 feet at the uppermost lots.
 Percentages of slope vary greatly over the site with fairly flat areas located on the lower portions where the office park and the smaller single family lots are proposed.
-Larger home sites further up the mountain, although steeper, offer tremendous views of the basin and good opportunities for skiing and ski-to/ski-away access from housing.
+Larger home sites further up the mountain, although steeper, offer tremendous views of the Basin and Uinta Mountains.

-Climate
+C. Climate

 The project area experiences the snow quantities and temperatures associated with a high Rocky Mountain environment.
-Snow quantities average 300 inches annually and temperatures fall below $0^{\circ}$ Fahrenheit approximately 20 days a winter.
-Snow disappears in early May and temperatures throughout the summer and fall are ideal, ranging from a low of $70^{\circ}$ to a high of $85^{\circ}$ on average.
+Snow quantities average 300 inches annually and temperatures fall below 0° Fahrenheit approximately 20 days a winter.
+Snow disappears in early May and temperatures throughout the summer and fall are ideal, ranging from a low of 70° to a high of 85° on average.
 Rainfall averages 15 to 20 inches annually with most precipitation occurring in the spring.
-Winds during the year occasionally reach 70 miles per hour, and are usually out of the northwest or southwest.

-Vegetation
+D. Vegetation

 The majority of the Sun Peak property is covered with scrub oak and maple on the southwest to southeast facing slopes.
-Many of the slopes, especially those at the lower portion of the site, are more open and predominantly covered with sagebrush and native grasses.
-Re-vegetation of these slopes is difficult due to minimal topsoil and intense exposure to sun.
+Many of the slopes, especially those at the lower portion of the site are more open and predominantly covered with sagebrush and native grasses.
+Revegetation of these slopes is difficult due to minimal topsoil and intense exposure to sun.
 Water will be necessary to insure that the proposed plant material survives.
 Many of the north to northeast facing slopes are covered by aspen.
 The plant communities supply food and cover for a wide variety of wildlife.
 The vegetation also offers a certain amount of visual absorption for development.
-The proposed plan provides for preserving large areas of the site as open space to ensure preservation of the rural character of the development and to protect wildlife habitat.
+The proposed plan pro- vides for preserving large areas of the site as open space to ensure preservation of the rural character of the development and to protect wildlife habitat.
 Areas designated as open space shall not be disturbed during construction.
-Any disturbance occurring due to construction will be mitigated by re-vegetation with plant materials indigenous to the site.
+Any disturbance occurring due to construction will be mitigated by revegetation with plant materials indigenous to the site.